-"Washington west of the Cascades is at present not adapted to cattle raising, except for home supply....
+"Washington west of the ascades is at present not adapted to cattle raising, except for home supply....

-two thirds of it is pasturable and most of that only for summer range.
+"Stevens county..is so broken, mountainous, and timbered that only two thirds of it is pasturable and most of that only for summer range

-"Yakima and Klickitat counties." his section has an available pastorage of about 3,000,000 acres but in Yakima county it is well eaten out. the climate is hard and though stock manage to subsist through the winters, the sources of nourishment are limited.
-Fencing is becoming the rule in the valleys with the growth of agriculture and the day of the great stock ranging seems nearly finished except as it is carried on in connection with farming.
+"Yakima and Klickitat counties.
+This section has an available pastorage of about 3,000,000 acres but in Yakima county it is well eaten out. the climate is hard and though stock manage to subsist through the winters, the sources of nourishment are limited-fencing is becoming the rule in the valleys with the growth of agriculture and the day of the great stock ranging seems nearly finished except as it is carried on in connection with farming.
 Reckoning the available pasturage of the Yakima and Klickitat section of Washington as we did that of the western section we find those forty-three acres of pasture to the unit of stock.